nicholasjng/nanobind-bazel/README.md

 - `nanobind_library`, a C++ library target that can be used as a dependency of a `nanobind_extension`.
 Directly forwards its arguments to the `cc_library` rule.
 - `nanobind_shared_library`, a C++ shared library target that can be used to produce smaller objects in scenarios with multiple independent bindings extensions.
 Directly forwards its arguments to the `cc_shared_library` rule.
+- `nanobind_static_library`, a C++ static library with nanobind as a dependency.
+Currently experimental because the underlying `cc_static_library` is considered experimental.
 - `nanobind_test`, a C++ test for a `nanobind_library`.
 Forwards its argument to a `cc_test`.

 Each target is given nanobind's specific build flags, optimizations and dependencies.